confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 Validates that other components are using SCRAM for auth.

 Validates that Secrets protection is applied to the correct properties.

 ***

-### molecule/archive-zookeeper-tls-rhel-fips

-#### Scenario archive-zookeeper-tls-rhel-fips test's the following:

-Installs Confluent Platform on RHEL8

-Enables SASL SCRAM Auth on Zookeeper.

-TLS enabled.

-Customer zookeeper root.

-Jolokia has TLS disabled.

-FIPS enabled

-#### Scenario archive-zookeeper-tls-rhel-fips verify test's the following:

-Validates that Zookeeper is using TLS.

-Validates that other components are using SCRAM for auth.

-Validates that FIPS is in use in OpenSSL.

-***